WiIIson/EMGFlow-Python-Package/docs/reference/plot-signals.md

 `column_name` : str
 - The column of the signals to display in the visualization.

+`sampling_rate` : float, optional (1000.0)
+- The sampling rate for all signal data being plotted.
+The default is 1000.0.

 `units` : str
 - Units to use for the y axis of the plot, should be the same units used for the values in 'column_name'.